paul-wolf/yewdoc-client/readme.md

 If more than one title has the string `project`, it will provide a list to choose from.

-Or use the full id:
+Use the id to be very exact:

     yd describe 3ccc3fcc-5acc-11e5-b07d-ac87a33b7daa

+or the short id:

+    yd describe 3ccc3fcc

 Local Web Browser